-If you discover how to grow a Facebook group correctly, your earning potential is limitless.
+If you figure out how to grow a Facebook group correctly, your earning potential is limitless.
 There’s a reason that over 1 billion people use Facebook groups.
 Facebook has noticed how meaningful and useful groups are and have introduced new features for group creators that have changed the game.

 BUT LET’S BACK UP, AND GET ONE THING STRAIGHT

-An email list is significant and is essential to advance and grow your business.
+An email list is significant and is essential to growing your business.
 There’s no question about it.

 Having an email list full of YOUR people (your target audience) is vital to a flourishing blog or business.

 Your email list only one piece of the puzzle.
 Many of us have been missing a huge component.

 If you plan to sell digital products of any kind (and you certainly should!), learning how to grow a Facebook group can be your golden ticket to earning the big bucks.

 Facebook groups can bring loads of blog traffic, income, dedicated raving fans, and an engaged community.
 Once you put in the initial work, your group runs itself.